BeehiveNGO/Beehive/README.md

 ##Projects and Labs

-Beehive is organized around project and [labs]().
-This repository stores the following project folders:
+Beehive is organized around community project and [labs]().
+Currently, Beehive members are building a [Humanitarian Data Exchange Server]() and the first open data driven humanitarian crowdfunding platform.

+This repository houses the following project folders:

 - [Beehive.ngo](): Release version humanitarian crowdfunding platform
 - [Beta.beehive.ngo](): Beta platform used to showcase and test new features